slyhy/azure_cloud_deployment/README.md

 ![Project Diagram](Images/Net_Topology.png)

 [These files](https://github.com/slyhy/azure_cloud_deployment/tree/master/ansible_playbooks) have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the beat_install.yml file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the `Beat Installation Playbook` may be used to install only certain pieces of it, such as Filebeat or Metricbeat.

   * [DVWA Deployment Playbook](ansible_playbooks/DVWA_deployment.yml)
   * [ELK Deployment Playbook](ansible_playbooks/elk_deployment.yml)